How to reduce your IT support costs

 4 areas where you can save money on IT

 1. Look at your communication costs

-Look at your spend on calls and maintenance costs for your existing system.
+- Phone systems – Look at your spend on calls and maintenance costs for your existing system.
 It may also be worthwhile to look at VOIP services to see if they fit with your operations.
 If you do look at VOIP be careful and really look at the figures and performance of the service.
-I’ll go into choosing a VOIP provider another day as it’s a big area.

 3. Look at your power consumption

 - Consolidate – Look at server virtualization or consolidating numerous systems onto a single server.

 - Power settings – Configure power-saving settings on PCs and screens so that they go into low power mode when left idle.

 - Data centre – If you use occupy space in a 3rd party data centre then cut your power usage by virtualising servers or consolidating services.
 Also, ensure that you are only paying for the power you use.